jclouds/jclouds-site/documentation/reference/apps-that-use-jclouds.markdown

 ---
 layout: jclouds
-title: A List of applications that use jclouds
+title: A List of applications that use Apache jclouds&reg;
 ---

-# jclouds Community Members
+# Apache jclouds&reg; Community Members

 We know folks from a good many places.
 While this may just be a list of applications that use jclouds, the good people behind these applications are valuable members of our community.

 ##[Abiquo](http://www.abiquo.com/)##
-   - uses jclouds for OpsCode Chef integration and internally to communicate the UI with the Abiquo API
+   - uses jclouds for OpsCode Chef integration, for AWS integration, and internally to communicate the UI with the Abiquo API

 ##[Adobe](http://www.adobe.com/)
    - uses jclouds to provision EC2 and vCloud infrastructure under their Enterprise PaaS